The first national conference on farmer cluster groups with Natural England was a ‘swell’ event.

-The room was awash with the exchange of ideas, chests swelling with pride as farmers restored stone curlews to farmland, yellowhammers to hedgerows, brown trout to brooks, pollinators to headlands while getting together over beers in their local pubs to talk habitat for wildlife.
+The room was awash with the exchange of ideas.
+Chests swelling with pride as farmers restored stone curlews to farmland, yellowhammers to hedgerows, brown trout to brooks, pollinators to headlands.
+All while getting together over beers in their local pubs to talk habitat for wildlife.

-This day wasn’t about high profile speakers (Sir John Lawton or Natural England‘s Chair or GWCT‘s CEO or Prince Charles via video), it was about grass root deliverers of nature.
+The day wasn’t about high profile speakers (Sir John Lawton, Natural England‘s Chair, GWCT‘s CEO, Prince Charles via video).
+It was all about deliverers of nature at the grass roots.

-The applause was noticeably louder for those farmers, land managers, facilitators who had picked up the baton and run with it for wildlife.
-Nope, not just quarry species, but species that they wanted on their land – many of which also happen to be of biodiversity concern.
+The applause was noticeably loud for those farmers, land managers, facilitators who had picked up the baton and run with it for wildlife.
+And not just ‘quarry’ species some might have an specific interest in, but species they wanted on their land, to be proud of.
+Many of which also happen to be of biodiversity concern.

 Sir John, who triggered the idea of landscape scale conservation (Making Space for Nature), wrote on a slide that he found ‘the Farmer Clusters initiative so brilliant’ for moving in the right direction towards land sharing for people and nature.